PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 Isolation and Challenging Behaviour

-• TASC provided and TASC funded non-government services should develop and implement where appropriate, intervention and management policies and procedures to:
+• Tasc has intervention and management policies and procedures to:

-• Identify and minimised risks to prevent clients who may be socially and physically isolated from experiencing abuse, neglect and exploitation;
+• Identify and minimise risks to prevent clients who may be socially and physically isolated from experiencing abuse, neglect and exploitation;

-• Support clients who are psychically and socially isolated and have been identified as experiencing abuse, neglect and exploitation; and
+• Support clients who are physically and socially isolated and have been identified as experiencing abuse, neglect and exploitation; and

-• Identify and minimised risks of clients from exploiting, abusing and neglecting another person with a disability.
+• Identify and minimise risks of clients from exploiting, abusing and neglecting another person with a disability.

-• TASC provided and TASC funded non-government services should ensure that the appropriate substitute decision maker is consulted and informed on a regular basis regarding ongoing intervention and where relevant and appropriate has authorised behaviour intervention.
+• Tasc services ensure that the client’s appropriate substitute decision maker is consulted and informed on a regular basis regarding ongoing intervention and, where relevant and appropriate, has authorised behaviour intervention.
 The decision maker may be an informal one where a formal decision-maker or guardian has not been appointed for a personal matter.

-• TASC provided and TASC funded non-government services should have a positive and holistic focus which address the complex sets of issues that contribute to abusive situations as this approach is the most appropriate and effective in responding to a client’s behaviour support needs.
+• Tasc services should have a positive and holistic focus which address the complex sets of issues that contribute to abusive situations as this approach is the most appropriate and effective in responding to a client’s behaviour support needs.
 When providing support to clients it is essential that all interventions:

-• Are the least restrictive for the person and that restrictive practices have been approved through the required authorization procedures.
-This relates to Queensland Disability Service Standard 2 – individual needs and personal goals are met in the least restrictive way possible and within available resources;
+• Are the least restrictive for the person and that restrictive practices have been approved through the required authorisation procedures;

 • Are in accordance with the duty of care owed;

-• Do not breach the person’s human and legal rights; and
+• Do not breach any person’s human and legal rights; and

 • Are not in breach of any other statutory requirements including the Disability Services Act 2006 and the Work Health and Safety Act 2011.